dakota-kallas/Mini-C-Compiler/README.md

 # Mini-C-Compiler

 A compiler that works for a smaller subsection of the C language.
+It compiles a C-like language into MIPS assembly code.

 ## Featues & Support